itu-algorithms/itu.algs4/README2.md

 In order for the package to work, you must have `python3` and `setup-tools`/`pip` already installed - see [python homepage](https://python.org) for instructions.
 Also,  the `numpy` package is needed - see [numpy homepage](http://numpy.org) for instructions.

 1. Download and unzip the repository.
 2. Open a command prompt or terminal and navigate to the downloaded folder.
+There should be the file `setup.py`.
-3. Use the command `pip install .` to install the package (this will also work for updating the package, when a newer version is available).
+3. Use the command `pip3 install .` to install the package (this will also work for updating the package, when a newer version is available).
+If your python installation is system wide, use `sudo pip3 install .`

 *Note:* If you're using `virtualenv` or `anaconda` make sure to activate/select the desired environment before installing.